lisdude/toaststunt-documentation/manual/toaststunt-programmers-manual.md

 **Function: `server_version`**

-server_version -- returns a string giving the version number of the running MOO server
+server_version -- returns version information for the running MOO server

-str `server_version` ([int with-details])
+str `server_version` ()

-If with-details is provided and true, returns a detailed list including version number as well as compilation options.
+list `server_version` (value details)

+value `server_version` (str detail-path)

+With no arguments, this returns the plain server version string.
+With a non-string argument or an empty string, this returns the full detailed version list, including version number, compile-time settings, and source information; for example, `server_version(1)` returns the full detailed list.
+With a non-empty string argument, this returns the matching slash-separated detail-path entry from that version list.
+If the requested detail path does not exist, `E_INVARG` is raised.

 **Function: `load_server_options`**